COVID-19 information and resources for educators and health professionals

 American Psychological Association Guidance for Professionals

 The American Psychological Association has compiled many resources to help professionals, researchers, and the general public cope with the impact of COVID-19.
 This page includes information for professionals related to practice guidelines, telehealth, and self-care.

 Health Resources & Services Administration (HRSA) FAQs for Health Centers on COVID-19

 Health centers are providing essential services during the COVID-19 pandemic.
 HRSA has compiled this information to answer FAQs and provide guidance to support the practice of essential healthcare providers at this time.

 National Association of Community Health Centers Guidance on Telehealth Practice During COVID-19

 This is a memo from the National Association of Community Health Centers detailing technical assistance and guidance around the use of telehealth practice.

 Global Autism Community Facing Challenges of COVID-19 Disruptions: Guidance for Service Providers

 Guidance for autism service providers in responding to widespread school closures and lockdowns and continuing clinical care.

-Free access to The New York Times (NEW April 14)
+Free access to The New York Times

 From now to July 6, high school students and educators in the United States will be able to access online Times journalism - free.
 They’ll just need their school administrator to invite them first.